 Your feet deserve year-round care.
 After all, they have one of the hardest jobs of all, but they deserve extra special attention during the fall and winter months when they are prone to drying out and cracking.
 Not only are cracked heels painful, but rough heels simply aren’t flattering and they can make you uncomfortable with their scratchiness and appearance.

 Be sure to give your feet the hydrating and soothing soaks and cleanses they deserve to stay in their best shape possible.
 Your feet should get a nice relaxing scrub once or twice a week.
+This is when you must make sure to wash with a hydrating body wash or charcoal body wash and follow up with an excellent moisturizing oil, moisturizing cream or blemish cream.
+Avoid sulfates, avoid harmful chemicals and avoid alcohol in your products as they are drying and exacerbate dry cracked ashy conditions.

 Tip #4: Care for Your Cuticles